nvaccess/nvda/user_docs/en/userGuide.md

 The checkboxes in this list control what keys can be used as [NVDA modifier keys](#TheNVDAModifierKey).
 The following keys are available to choose from:

+* The Caps Lock key
+* The insert key on the number pad
+* The extended insert key (usually found above the arrow keys, near home and end)

+If no key is chosen as the NVDA key it may be impossible to access many NVDA commands, therefore you are required to check at least one of the modifiers.

 | . {.hideHeaderRow} |.|
 |---|---|
 |Options |caps lock, numpad  insert, insert|